Pavagadh

 Pavagadh is a municipal operated region in Panchmahal district about 46 km away from Vadodara in Gujarat state in western India.
-It is known for a famous Mahakali temple which is one of the 51 Shaktipeeths and draws thousands of pilgrims every day.
-However, as per records, this was originally a Jain temple belonging to the Svetambara Achalgaccha sect, whose Adhistayika Mahakali's idol was installed here in the 12th century.
+It is known for a famous Mahakali temple.
+As per records, this was originally a Jain temple belonging to the Svetambara Achalgaccha sect, whose Adhistayika Mahakali's idol was installed here in the 12th century.
 This locality Champaner-Pavagadh Archaeological Park was declared by UNESCO as a World Heritage Site in 2004.